Brazil nut – Preparing – Eight of Nuts (Pentacles)

 Brazil nut trees are the only species in the genus Bertholletia.
 The genus is named after French chemist Claude Louis Berthollet (1748 – 1822.)
 They are native to South America and the Amazon basin.

-The Brazil nut fruit takes an astonishing 14 months to mature after large-bodied bees pollinate the blossoms.
+The Brazil nut fruit takes 14 months to mature after large-bodied bees pollinate the blossoms.
 The exterior of the fruit is a hard, woody shell resembling a coconut that weighs up to 4.5 lbs.
 The shell is cut in half exposing 8-24 triangular seeds that each contains a Brazil nut.
 These woody seeds are tightly packed together like orange segments.

 Brazil nuts and Brazil nut oil are high in protein and omega-6 fatty acids along plus other essential vitamins and minerals.

 Message: The Brazil nut spirit encourages us to be prepared to see beyond the status quo as we identify new ways to improve our life and our world.
 We are being reminded that a “less is more” approach is a smart choice for sustainable growth.
 It may not be the easiest path but with ingenuity and a good plan we can improve areas of our life we never thought possible before.
 The skills we have learned are going to open new doors once we complete what we began.
-Our preparation and patience is about to be rewarded with continued opportunities for growth.
+Our preparation and patience is about to be rewarded with continued opportunities for positive growth.

 Challenge: Perfectionism, obsessive-compulsive behavior that prohibits natural growth.
 Life is organic and imperfectly perfect.